5 Ways a Paid Search Campaign Complements SEO

 As I said, it’s not an apples to apples comparison, and this is what I meant.
 If you look at the ROI of both SEO and SEM in the first six months of your campaigns, SEM will win every time.
 Because SEM can be turned on like a faucet.
 As soon as you start running Paid Search you can start driving traffic.
 As we tell our SEO clients, we need at least six months before we start to see big results.
 This is just the nature of Search Engine Optimization.
 Anyone who tells you otherwise is not doing it right.

-SEO will Ultimately Reduce your SEM Costs:
+SEO Reduces your SEM Costs:

 Expand Your Keywords Using SEO, and vice versa: